magicmoremagic/bengine/readme.md

 :: Ensure BOOST_HOME environment variable is set:
 > SET BOOST_HOME=C:\path\to\boost

-:: Clone submodule repositories and build external libraries:
+:: Clone submodule repositories and build external libraries (requires elevation for mklink):
 > setup

 :: Open a VS command prompt for development and testing: